OjasMor/Traffic_Light_Classifier/README.md

 ---

 1. **Loading and visualizing the data**.
-      The first step in any classification task is to be familiar with your data; you'll need to load in the images of traffic lights and visualize them!
+      The first step in any classification task is to be familiar with our data; we'll need to load in the images of traffic lights and visualize them!

 2. **Pre-processing**.
     The input images and output labels need to be standardized.
-This way, you can analyze all the input images using the same classification pipeline, and you know what output to expect when you eventually classify a *new* image.
+This way, we can analyze all the input images using the same classification pipeline, and you know what output to expect when we eventually classify a *new* image.

 3. **Feature extraction**.
-    Next, you'll extract some features from each image that will help distinguish and eventually classify these images.
+    Next, we'll extract some features from each image that will help distinguish and eventually classify these images.

 4. **Classification and visualizing error**.
-    Finally, you'll write one function that uses your features to classify *any* traffic light image.
-This function will take in an image and output a label.
-You'll also be given code to determine the accuracy of your classification model.
+    Finally, we'll write one function that uses our features to classify *any* traffic light image.
+This function will take in an image and output a label. we'll also be given code to determine the accuracy of our classification model.

-5. **Evaluate your model**.
+5. **Evaluate our model**.
-    To pass this project, your classifier must be >90% accurate and never classify any red lights as green; it's likely that you'll need to improve the accuracy of your classifier by changing existing features or adding new features.
-I'd also encourage you to try to get as close to 100% accuracy as possible!
+    Our classifier must be >90% accurate and never classify any red lights as green; it's likely that we'll need to improve the accuracy of our classifier by changing existing features or adding new features.

 Some sample images from the dataset (from left to right: red, green, and yellow traffic lights):
 <img src="images/all_lights.png" width="50%" height="50%">